Param-Punjab/Activity/README.md

 - Held a meeting in the English Laboratory.
 - Clarified doubts about creating a GitHub profile, making webpage using Markdown languages also how to upload the webpage to GitHub repository.

+# [15-7-2024] Day 4

+### Dr. Pyarelal Garg

+Dr. Pyerelal Garg graced us with his profound wisdom during his session, leaving an indelible mark on our minds.
+He emphasized the dual importance of theoretical knowledge and practical application in education, urging us to embrace both aspects wholeheartedly.
+Dr.Garg passionately advised us to eliminate all uncertainties from our lives and maintain unwavering focus our goals.
+He underscored the virtues of integrity, humility, and being true to our word, emphasizing that these qualities are essential for personal and professional growth.
+His belief that education is an eternal journey resonated deeply, encouraging us to continuously learn and evolve.
+Dr. Garg concluded his speech with a poignant message on self-reflection and the importance of staying true to oneself amidst external influences.
+His words of wisdom will forever guide us on our educational and personal paths.

+### Sony Goyal

+Mr. Sony Goyal's session was a captivating journey into effective planning and personal excellence in engineering education.
+Using his trademark mantra "One Two Ka Four," he engaged the audience and challenged us to rethink how we approach our academic pursuits.
+Mr. Goyal questioned the traditional term "non-medical," advocating instead for "science stream," symbolizing a broader perspective on our educational choices.
+He passionately stressed the significance of giving our all in every ndeavor and advised us to focus on one task at a time for optimal results.
+Mr. Goyal's message extended beyond mere academic diligence; he urged us to learn with passion and dedication, not just with our minds but with our hearts and souls.
+His session was not only informative but also entertaining, leaving an enduring impact on everyone present.
+We will remember and apply his insights throughout our engineering journey.

+### Mr. Pancham

+Mr. Pancham brought his unique flair to the topic of communication skills, starting with a captivating story that set the stage for an enlightening session.
+His expertise in understanding facial expressions, gestures, and the intricacies of effective communication was commendable.
+Mr. Pancham's interactive approach made learning about communication engaging and relatable.
+He shared practical insights on how to interpret non-verbal cues effectively, enhancing our understanding of interpersonal dynamics.
+Beyond theory, Mr. Pancham shared anecdotes and lessons from his leadership in various societies, inspiring us with his firsthand experiences.
+His session left a lasting impression, empowering us to improve our communication skills and navigate social interactions with confidence.

+# [16-7-2024] Day 5